traveltime-dev/mapitout-ssr-example/README.md

 # SSR example

-It is server side rendering example for scala react apps We have a lot of scala react apps.
+It is server side rendering example for scala react apps.
 Because migration to server side rendering sometimes can be long and tricky we had written server side rendering proxy.
-It can convert almost any scala react app to server side rendering.
+It can convert almost any scala react app to server side rendered app.

 ## Required tools